Isaksson/node-red-contrib-unifi/README.md

 * Use the command AccessDevices to get an Access Points Device ID
 * Use the command ListPortProfile to get Profile ID
 * Use the command GetWLanSettings to get SSID ID
+* See working examples in the examples folder

 ## Requirements
 * Installed [UniFi-Controller](https://www.ubnt.com/download/unifi) version v4, v5, v6 or v7